Last updated on May 19th, 2022

-There’s many plugins in the WordPress plugin repository and theres a lot of plugins that do the same thing.
-Its worth trying different plugins out.
+There are many plugins in the WordPress plugin repository and there are a lot of plugins that do the same thing.
+It’s worth trying different plugins out.
 To find out which one suits your needs and also suits the performance of your website.
 As an example.
-I used Contact Form 7 for many years, until recently, I switched to WP Forms.
+I used Contact Form 7 for many years until recently, I switched to WP Forms.
 I found it was a much lighter plugin, less bloated and actually increased my performance score, just by switching plugins.
-So dont just choose the first plugin you find..
+So don’t just choose the first plugin you find…

-A good all-round caching plugin is Hummingbird.
-It’s made by the same developers as Smush, which I mentioned earlier.
-Another good caching plugin is W3 Total Cache.
-There are plenty out there, but again, make sure you use a caching plugin that has regular updates, developed by a reputable developer, and offers good support.
+A good all-around caching plugin is Cache Enabler.
+It’s pretty straightforward to use and configure.
+Another good caching plugin is the W3 Total Cache.
+There are plenty out there, but again, make sure you use a caching plugin that has regular updates, is developed by a reputable developer, and offers good support.

 Compress and Minify